 *There should be a well-defined direction for Nigeria's investment in China.
 Such investors, whether public or private, should be known to Nigerians.

 The conflict resolution framework is a continuum.
 We can start with Mediation while making Arbitration available to both Nigerian and Chinese negotiators if and when necessary.
-I (Dr. Dayo Oluyemi-Kusa) am ready to make my expertise in the area of Peace & Conflict Resolution available.
+I (Dr. Dayo Oluyemi-Kusa) am ready to make my expertise in the area of Peace & Conflict Transformation/Resolution available.
 Once again, kudos to the Africa Today Magazine team for a wonderful Summit!

 7th September, 2016